 When the benefit and cost criteria lead to similar conclusions, there is little difficulty in choosing the level of equity.
 More complicated situations arise, however, when the benefit and cost criteria point to different levels of equity.
 A solution might involve taking a level of equity between the levels suggested by the benefit and cost criteria.

-To obtain a quantitative estimate for the value of the best inorganic growth mode, one could use a Net Present Value estimation with synergies between the existing and new businesses, which accounts for the estimated cash flows based on the level of ownership, cost of entry, and discount rate relevant to that mode (See Appendix to Chapter 2 for a discussion of how to value synergies).
+To obtain a quantitative estimate for the value of the best inorganic growth mode, one could use a Net Present Value estimation with synergies between the existing and new businesses, which accounts for the estimated cash flows based on the level of ownership, cost of entry, and discount rate relevant to that mode (See Appendix to Section 2 for a discussion of how to value synergies).
 If there is more than one possible firm that is a candidate for an alliance or an acquisition, the results of this analysis can be expressed as a matrix of modes and candidates and firms (see Table 4.2 below).

 Table 4.2 Identifying the best combination of inorganic growth mode and candidate firm